DarioHealth Corp. (NASDAQ:DRIO) Expected to Announce Quarterly Sales of $6.69 Million

-Equities analysts forecast that DarioHealth Corp.
-(NASDAQ:DRIO) will post sales of $6.69 million for the current fiscal quarter, Zacks Investment Research reports.
-Two analysts have made estimates for DarioHealth’s earnings, with the lowest sales estimate coming in at $6.47 million and the highest estimate coming in at $6.91 million.
-DarioHealth posted sales of $2.08 million during the same quarter last year, which would indicate a positive year over year growth rate of 221.6%.
-The firm is scheduled to issue its next earnings results on Tuesday, March 8th.
+Equities research analysts expect DarioHealth Corp.
+(NASDAQ:DRIO) to announce sales of $6.69 million for the current quarter, according to Zacks.
+Two analysts have provided estimates for DarioHealth’s earnings.
+The highest sales estimate is $6.91 million and the lowest is $6.47 million.
+DarioHealth posted sales of $2.08 million in the same quarter last year, which suggests a positive year over year growth rate of 221.6%.
+The business is expected to issue its next quarterly earnings results on Tuesday, March 8th.

-DarioHealth (NASDAQ:DRIO) last posted its earnings results on Monday, November 15th.
-The company reported ($1.18) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.94) by ($0.24).
-The firm had revenue of $5.63 million during the quarter, compared to analysts’ expectations of $5.95 million.
-DarioHealth had a negative net margin of 391.42% and a negative return on equity of 71.45%.
-During the same period in the previous year, the firm posted ($0.71) earnings per share.
+DarioHealth (NASDAQ:DRIO) last posted its quarterly earnings results on Monday, November 15th.
+The company reported ($1.18) EPS for the quarter, missing the consensus estimate of ($0.94) by ($0.24).
+The business had revenue of $5.63 million for the quarter, compared to analysts’ expectations of $5.95 million.
+DarioHealth had a negative return on equity of 71.45% and a negative net margin of 391.42%.
+During the same period last year, the business posted ($0.71) earnings per share.

-In other DarioHealth news, CEO Erez Raphael sold 30,483 shares of the business’s stock in a transaction on Wednesday, November 3rd.
-The shares were sold at an average price of $18.96, for a total transaction of $577,957.68.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, COO Dror Bacher sold 4,363 shares of the company’s stock in a transaction dated Tuesday, November 2nd.
-The shares were sold at an average price of $19.07, for a total transaction of $83,202.41.
+In related news, COO Dror Bacher sold 4,363 shares of DarioHealth stock in a transaction on Tuesday, November 2nd.
+The shares were sold at an average price of $19.07, for a total value of $83,202.41.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, CEO Erez Raphael sold 25,804 shares of the business’s stock in a transaction on Monday, November 1st.
+The shares were sold at an average price of $18.01, for a total transaction of $464,730.04.
 The disclosure for this sale can be found here.
-Insiders sold 62,454 shares of company stock worth $1,160,318 in the last ninety days.
-14.10% of the stock is owned by corporate insiders.
+Over the last ninety days, insiders sold 62,454 shares of company stock worth $1,160,318.
+14.10% of the stock is owned by insiders.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-Morgan Stanley lifted its stake in shares of DarioHealth by 219.2% during the 1st quarter.
-Morgan Stanley now owns 3,543 shares of the company’s stock worth $68,000 after buying an additional 2,433 shares during the last quarter.
-UBS Group AG lifted its position in shares of DarioHealth by 706.5% in the 3rd quarter.
-UBS Group AG now owns 4,250 shares of the company’s stock worth $58,000 after purchasing an additional 3,723 shares during the period.
-JPMorgan Chase & Co. acquired a new position in shares of DarioHealth during the 2nd quarter valued at $111,000.
-Deutsche Bank AG acquired a new position in DarioHealth during the second quarter worth $171,000.
-Finally, SG Americas Securities LLC bought a new stake in shares of DarioHealth in the 3rd quarter worth $116,000.
-Institutional investors own 43.39% of the company’s stock.
+Institutional investors have recently modified their holdings of the business.
+Nuveen Asset Management LLC purchased a new position in DarioHealth during the 2nd quarter valued at $1,071,000.
+BlackRock Inc. increased its position in DarioHealth by 65,167.0% during the 2nd quarter.
+BlackRock Inc. now owns 736,212 shares of the company’s stock valued at $15,726,000 after purchasing an additional 735,084 shares during the period.
+Goldman Sachs Group Inc. increased its position in DarioHealth by 22.8% during the 2nd quarter.
+Goldman Sachs Group Inc. now owns 44,007 shares of the company’s stock valued at $940,000 after purchasing an additional 8,174 shares during the period.
+Geode Capital Management LLC increased its position in DarioHealth by 235.7% during the 2nd quarter.
+Geode Capital Management LLC now owns 224,694 shares of the company’s stock valued at $4,799,000 after purchasing an additional 157,757 shares during the period.
+Finally, JPMorgan Chase & Co. purchased a new position in DarioHealth during the 2nd quarter valued at $111,000.
+43.39% of the stock is currently owned by institutional investors and hedge funds.

 DarioHealth Company Profile